Justin Roberts (musician): History

-Justin Roberts was born in Chicago, Illinois in 1969.
+Roberts was born in Des Moines, Iowa.
 As a child, he sang in choruses and had an early love of music.
 Roberts attended Kenyon College at Gambier, Ohio, where he was a member of the Kokosingers, the college's male a cappella group.
 He formed the indie-folk band Pimentos For Gus with Mike Merz and Tracy Spuehler at Kenyon when he was a freshman in 1988.
 In 1992, the three members graduated from Kenyon and moved to Minneapolis, where they gained moderate popularity in the Minneapolis indie music scene of the 1990s.
-Roberts began a second job as a Montessori preschool teacher in 1992, and it was here where he learned his love of children's music.
+Roberts began a second job as a Montessori preschool teacher, and it was here where he learned his love of children's music.
 He wrote and performed his first children's songs for the preschool students.
-When Pimentos For Gus broke up in 1996, he moved back to his hometown of Chicago to attend graduate school, where he was a religious studies major.
+When Pimentos For Gus broke up in 1996, he moved to Chicago to attend graduate school, where he was a religious studies major.
 In December 1996, Roberts sent Liam Davis a tape of original children's songs as a Christmas present.
 He didn't think much of them, but Davis wanted to record them.
 In 1997, Roberts quit graduate school to instead focus on children's music and record his first album, Great Big Sun.

 He graduated in 1992.
 He began his music career in the Minneapolis-based indie-rock band Pimentos for Gus, of which he was a founding member.
 Pimentos for Gus released three separate albums in the 1990s.
 Roberts decided to moonlight (during the day) as a Montessori preschool teacher.
-It wasn’t long before Justin began writing and singing songs for a new generation of fans: his students.
-The kids immediately responded and inspired Justin to record some of his new songs and send them out to a few friends for Christmas.
+It wasn't long before Roberts began writing and singing songs for a new generation of fans: his students.
+The kids immediately responded and inspired Roberts to record some of his new songs and send them out to a few friends for Christmas.
 One of the gift recipients was Liam Davis, a college pal and music producer, who suggested that they record the songs professionally.

-In 1997, Justin released his first CD, Great Big Sun, and the critics took note.
-Justin's music was soon being compared to everyone from Elvis Costello and Fountains of Wayne to Paul Simon, Electric Light Orchestra and Nick Lowe.
-By 2001, Justin was playing music full-time to appreciative crowds.
+In 1997, Roberts released his first CD, Great Big Sun, and the critics took note.
+Roberts' music was soon being compared to everyone from Elvis Costello and Fountains of Wayne to Paul Simon, Electric Light Orchestra and Nick Lowe.
+By 2001, Roberts was playing music full-time to appreciative crowds.
 Word spread and shows started selling out.
 He has played at such renowned venues and festivals as NYC's Symphony Space, DC's National Geographic Live, Los Angeles' Getty Museum, Seattle's Moore Theatre, Lollapalooza and Chicago's Ravinia Festival.